RatulSaha/presento/README.md

 presento
 ========

-Presento is a clean, simple and extensible theme for presentations - supported by XeTeX and Beamer.
+Presento is a clean, simple and extensible theme for presentations — supported by XeTeX and Beamer.
 XeTeX is a TeX typesetting engine that can be [thought](http://tex.stackexchange.com/questions/3393/what-is-xetex-exactly-and-why-should-i-use-it) of as standard LaTeX (pdftex) with support for Open Type Fonts.
 Beamer is a widely used LaTeX class for presentations and slides.

 ## Installation

 For novice TeX users, it is highly recommended to use [shareLaTeX](http://www.sharelatex.com/), a fascinating online TeX editor.
 The installation is as simple as downloading presento and uploading to shareLaTeX as a new project.

-To use in your local computer, install XeTeX and the compulsory packages listed below.
+To use presento in your local computer, install XeTeX and the compulsory packages listed below.
 These mostly come as part of the popular TeX engines like [MiKTeX](http://miktex.org/).

 Compulsory packages:
 * `xcolor` (used for adding colors)